• Skip to main content

 Bring a cup of water or broth to a boil and pour it over TVP to rehydrate it.
 Set aside for 5-10 minutes.

-Rehydrated TVP in a white bowl with a fork on a checkered tablecloth.
+Rehydrated TVP in a bowl with a spoon beside on a white checkered teacloth.

-In the meantime, heat up ½ tablespoon of neutral tasting oil in a non-stick pan on medium high heat.
-Once pan is heated, add in onion and saute for 3-4 minutes until translucent.
-Then, add in garlic and cook for another 1-2 minutes.
+In the meantime, heat up ½ tablespoon of neutral-tasting oil in a non-stick pan on medium-high heat.
+Once the pan is heated, add in onion and saute for 3-4 minutes until translucent.
+Then, add garlic and cook for another 1-2 minutes.
 Remove from pan and set aside.

 In a food processor, place in all ingredients, including rehydrated TVP, and the cooked onion and garlic.
 Pulse until all ingredients are finely chopped.